-The purpose of the project is to reduce flood damages to approximately 2,200 properties by creating additional water conveyance and stabilizing the channel along Addison Creek within the defined project reach.
+The purpose of the project is to reduce flood damages to approximately 2,200 properties and stabilize the channel to improve water quality along Addison Creek within the defined project reach.
 The communities experiencing flooding along Addison Creek include Broadview, Westchester, Bellwood, Melrose Park, Stone Park, and Northlake.
 Based on the updated modeling and elevation data taken from newer Cook County LIDAR data, damages were recomputed during the final engineering design.

-1 A study of rate of precipitation, the quantity of water, the rate of surface runoff, and the timing of its arrival.
+&lt;sup>1 A study of rate of precipitation, the quantity of water, the rate of surface runoff, and the timing of its arrival.

-2 A study of how water flows from one point to the next.
+$^{\rm 2}$ A study of how water flows from one point to the next.